he1lhamster/Pathfinder2e-Obsidian-Vault/DATABASE/monsterfamily/Charau-ka.md

 ###  Kibwe Refugees

-Not every charau-ka follows [[Angazhan]] or intends to slaughter every creature they meet.
+Not every charau-ka follows [[DATABASE/deity/Angazhan|Angazhan]] or intends to slaughter every creature they meet.
 When Usaro collapsed into bloody chaos, a sizable number of charau-ka fled east to the city of Kibwe where they were welcomed with surprisingly few qualms.
 Though these charau-ka are rarely altruistic, they are willing enough to cooperate with other ancestries out of self-interest.